Soumya007-developer/Kickstart-to-Competitive-Programming/README.md

     - Estimating if a problem will run on our coding style
     - Estimated complexity we require to build solution
 4. The approach for problem solving will strictly follow the following order:
-   -Hackerblocks & Hackerrank
+     - Platforms
+        - Hackerblocks and Hackerrank
-   -Geeks For Geeks(Previous year questions of various SWE internships) -Codechef
+        - GeeksForGeeks (For previous year questions from various SWE Internships)
-   -ICPC previous Contests(For better grasp on algorithms) -Codeforces
+        - Codechef
+        - ICPC Contests and prev. years US Olympiad problems(For better grasp on algoritms)
+        - Coderforces(Div3>Div2..)
 5. Algorithm paradigms
    - Brute force
    - Divide and Conquer